Tip (Unix utility): Examples

 and so on.
 In the above example, run on a Sun SPARC 20 workstation running Solaris 9, we first created a log file called install.log in the current directory using script' and then tell tip to use serial port B.

+Exploit

+In early versions of Linux, tip was often installed as a setuid root binary, which means it ran with root privileges even when executed by a normal user.
+Staog, the first malware on Linux, took advantage of that, along with the buffer overflow in tip to gain root privilege access to the system.
+The vulnerabilities exploited by Staog have long been patched in all major Linux distributions, making the virus no longer a threat.